FAQs - Risk Management and Insurance

 Is it possible to provide liability coverage for my camp or event?

 Coverage can be provided for University camps under the UT System Camp policy.
 Events held off-campus at a third party venue can be insured under the Special Events General Liability policy.
-Coverage must be purchased on an event specific basis through the UT System Office of Risk Management, and the requesting department will be responsible for payment of the premium cost for their events.
-Contact Paula Tate, the University's Risk Manager (903.566.7401) to discuss your particular needs.
+Coverage must be purchased on an event specific basis through the UT System Office of Risk Management and the requesting department will be responsible for payment of the premium cost for their events.
+Contact Chris Kinsey, the University's Sr. Risk and Claims Analyst (903.565.6504) to discuss your particular needs, located in the Office of Legal Affairs.

 Our department will have volunteers working at an event, are they insured?